ahmadazerichandrabhuana/javamavenios/README.md

 * Run specific test : Open file `"/testsuites/test.xml"` and update line 6-8 (comment & un-comment) and run above command again.

+> [!NOTE]
+> First-time run might take quite some time.
+It will install `WebDriverAgentRunner` on the target device/simulator.

 ## Open Report
 *  Generate report file and open it :